 As a collective, nurses have much to offer our communities.
 Whether our nursing skills are more clinical or administrative in nature, we hold a vast resource that can—and should—be put to good use to make a difference.

 Although you do not receive monetary payment for your service, the benefits of volunteering outweigh the investment of your time and energy.
-Consider the experience of Denise York RNC, CNS, MS, Med, a fellow faculty member in the college of Nursing.
+Consider the experience of Denise York, RNC, CNS, MS, Med, a fellow faculty member in the College of Health Sciences and Nursing.
 She writes, “I have/had taught CPR for many years for the American Red Cross.
 In 1992 my husband had a sudden death episode and had CPR administered by a layman and a doctor which saved his life.”
 Even though the people involved in saving Denise's husband had not taken her specific course, she reaped the reward of another selfless volunteer who had taken the time to train her husband's caregivers.
 Compound the impact of each CPR and First Aid instructor across the nation and we literally have hundreds of thousand of everyday people trained to potentially save a life—perhaps the life of your child or grandchild, neighbor, friend or spouse.

 The sense of satisfaction that comes from making a difference in the life of someone is its own gift.
 From my own experience volunteering at a homeless health clinic, it is very rewarding to get to know the people and see that little things can make such a remarkable difference in their lives.